-2. SHARE OWNERSHIP
+3. SHARE OWNERSHIP

 The Corporation believes that directors can better represent investors if they are shareholders themselves.
 The Corporation expects that directors own a minimum number of common shares of the Corporation having a value equal to the product of five (5) times the director's annual base cash retainer (chair or extra meeting fees, if any, not to be included) (the "Ownership Level").
-The annual base cash retainer has been set by the Board at an amount equal to 50% of the annual base retainer.

-A director must achieve the Ownership Level within five years of being appointed to the Board.
+A director must achieve the Ownership Level within seven years of being appointed to the Board.
 Any deferred share units granted under the Corporation's deferred share unit plan for non-employee directors or restricted share units granted under the Corporation's restricted share unit plan for non-employee directors that are held by a director shall be included in determining that director's Ownership Level.

-3. MEETING ATTENDANCE
+4. MEETING ATTENDANCE

 The Corporation expects that directors should make every possible effort to attend in person all regularly scheduled meetings of the Board and of the committees on which they serve.
-When meetings are scheduled in advance, directors should determine whether they have conflicts and bring these to the attention of the chairperson of the Board (the "Chair") or the chairperson of the particular committee and the Secretary of the Corporation.
+When meetings are scheduled in advance, directors should determine whether they have conflicts and bring these to the attention of the chairperson of the Board (the "Board Chair") or the chairperson of the particular committee and the Secretary of the Corporation.
 Directors are expected to use best efforts to attend all special meetings of the Board, which are usually called on shorter notice, in person or by telephone.

-4. CONFLICTS OF INTEREST
+5. CONFLICTS OF INTEREST

 Directors are expected to identify in advance any conflict of interest regarding a matter coming before the Board or its committees and to refrain from voting on such matters.
-If a director is uncertain of the nature or extent of a potential conflict, he or she should seek a ruling on the matter in advance with the Chair or, at the time of the meeting with the chairman of the meeting.
+If a director is uncertain of the nature or extent of a potential conflict, he or she should seek a ruling on the matter in advance with the Board Chair or, at the time of the meeting with the chairman of the meeting.

-5. CHANGE OF CIRCUMSTANCES
+6. CHANGE OF CIRCUMSTANCES

-Directors are responsible for informing the Chair of any change in their personal or professional circumstances that may impact their continued ability to serve the Corporation effectively, or if they have been determined by the Board to be independent, that may impact their continued standing as independent directors.
+Directors are responsible for informing the Board Chair of any change in their personal or professional circumstances that may impact their continued ability to serve the Corporation effectively, or if they have been determined by the Board to be independent, that may impact their continued standing as independent directors.
 The Human Resources, Compensation and Corporate Governance Committee (the "Governance Committee") will review such changes and consider the appropriateness of a director's continued membership on the Board and its committees.

-6. TERM AND AGE LIMITS
+7. TERM AND AGE LIMITS